smartmobilefactory/SMF-iOS-CommonProjectSetupFiles/Github/PR-Template-App.md

 ## What is this PR about?

-This pull request about ...
+This pull request is about ...

 Screenshots (optional):